cyberkiko/cyberkiko.github.io/resume.md

 > Trained junior web developers and helped them pursue a career in the field

-> In the last 2 years, led all projects as the lead engineer, for both backend and database architecture
+> In my last 2 years, led all projects as the lead engineer, for both back-end and database architecture

 > Worked in tandem with our management staff to create a low-cost, high uptime and higher efficiency deployment process

 > Brought new technologies to our development stack

-> Became specialized in Laravel PHP framework
+> Became specialized in the Laravel PHP framework

-> Assisted in the production of cost estimates
+> Assisted in cost estimations

-> Responsible for preparing technical documentation for our API and backends
+> Responsible for preparing technical documentation for our API and back-end

 > Prepared bi-weekly proof-of-concept implementations to further our technological expertise and offerings